20446 - MANAGEMENT OF CULTURAL INDUSTRIES AND INSTITUTIONS - MODULE II (COMPARATIVE CULTURAL PUBLIC POLICIES AND FUNDRAISING)

-The course is divided in two parts: Intro to fundraising for the arts and Comparative cultural policies.
+The course is divided into two parts: fundraising and cultural policies.

-- Assess the funding needs of a cultural institution.
+- Assess the funding needs of an artistic and cultural institution.

-- Choose the best funding source to address those needs
+- Make strategic decisions on the best funding source to address those needs.

 - Interact and communicate effectively in multi-cultural contexts.

 - Guest speaker's talks (in class or in distance)